aldum/ivory_presence/README.md

-pyreader
+Ivory presence
 ========

-Python RSS feed reader
+RSS feed reader aiming to implement the look and feel of defunct Google Reader.